How to Get Your Home Ready to Sell

 Selling your home

-At this point in my life, my husband ad I have bought and sold seven homes.
+At this point in my life, my husband and I have bought and sold eight homes.
 Each time we knew we would have to do certain things to get our home ready to sell.
 Usually we would ask our Realtor what her best tips were for how to get our home ready to sell.
 We wanted this professional to take a critical look at what we could improve to help our house sell faster–you know a kind of real estate dos and don’ts before you put your house on the market.

-Turns out that in addition to getting your home ready to sell, you need to be smart about how you describe you home in any real estate ads or listings online.
+Turns out that in addition to getting your home ready to sell, you need to be smart about how you describe your home in any real estate ads or listings online.
 In fact, there is a pretty comprehensive list of real estate buzz words that can help you sell your home fast.

 So the purpose of this article is not just how to get your home ready to sell.
 You also need to learn about curb appeal tips for selling your home.
 Plus, when it comes time to put your house on the market, the words you use in real estate ads along with words not to use in real estate advertising really do matter.